Valuation Measure of the Stock Market using Stochastic Volatility and Stock Earnings: Financial Simulator

 \subsection{Retirement rules}

 In our previous article \cite{Valuation}, we considered validity of the classic 4\% withdrawal rate: A retired person withdraws 4\% of the initial capital the first year, and then keeps withdrawal annual amount constant after adjusting for inflation.
 We found this rule works well.
 However, there we could not simulate the earnings growth directly.
 As discussed in the Introduction, it is an essential part of such wealth simulation.
-Thus, in \cite{Valuation} we needed to make certain assumptions on earnings growth, which we found reasonable.
+Thus, in \cite{Valuation} we needed to make certain assumptions on earnings growth.

-In this article, we have a complete and closed model.
-We can simply simulate this 4\% rule straightaway.
+In this article, we have a closed model.
+We can simulate this 4\% rule.
 As discussed above, we need to compensate for inflation by setting annual increases of withdrawals.
 We set 4\% annual increase in withdrawals.
 We assume the constant stock/bond portfolio split, and the 50/50 split within stock portfolio between domestic and international stocks.
-We start with the current (as of June 2025) market conditions, so use the main (not advanced) version of the simulator.

 We see that the stock/bond allocation makes a difference for the 20-year horizon but not for the 40-year horizon, judging by the ruin probability $P$.
 In all cases, however, increased bond allocation decreases the variance of a portfolio.
 In our view, more than 30\% ruin probability is unacceptable for retirees.
 Since a 40-year time is a reasonable horizon for retirees, one needs to rethink or modify the 4\% withdrawal rate.
 We encourage the readers to try our simulator online and simulate various scenarios.